jobjo/popper/README.md

 - A uniform API for defining unit and property-based tests.
 - Compositional design — tests and test suites can be nested arbitrarily.
 - Ships with a `ppx` for automatically deriving *comparator* and *sample* functions for custom data types.
-- Embedded shrinking - invariants that were used when constructing test data for property-based tests are always respected.
+- Embedded shrinking — invariants that were used when constructing test data for property-based tests are always respected.
 - Colorful output (sorry [Alcotest](https://github.com/mirage/alcotest), but couldn't resist the inspiration).
 - Support for line-number reporting, timing information and debugging.

 ## Getting started

-- A [tutorial](docs/tutorial.md) for covering the various features.
+- Check out [this tutorial](docs/tutorial.md) for a step by step introduction of the various features and the API.

-- Or, check out the examples in the [examples](examples) folder.
+- See examples in the [examples](examples) folder.

 ## An example

-Here's what the test output might look like:
+Here's what test output might look like:

 ![image](https://user-images.githubusercontent.com/820478/116737784-8f34ac00-a9e9-11eb-8130-a89adce0522f.png)